devhawala/ST80/readme.md

 ST80 is a virtual machine for Smalltalk-80 as specified in the "Bluebook" (Smalltalk-80: the Language and its Implementation, see Bibliography) implemented in Java 8.

-The ST80 program allows to run 2 historical version of Smalltalk-80:
+The ST80 program allows to run some historical versions of Smalltalk-80:

 - the Smalltalk-80 Version 2 image of 1983 found at the archive.org website
   (see [Smalltalk-80](https://archive.org/details/smalltalk-80)).
 The archive found there seems